Guy Tells His Brother and SIL That They Shouldn't Have a Baby Since They Can't Take Care of a Dog

 Dr. Linda C. Mayes, a child psychiatrist, highlights the importance of self-reflection and honest discussions about readiness before making life-altering decisions.

-These people just keep getting more but not recognizing that they are the problem and the reason that that these animals aren't surviving.
+These individuals keep acquiring more pets without recognizing that they are the problem and the reason these animals aren't surviving.

-They gave advice to OP saying that he should talk to his family about it and let him know why he said that.
+They advised OP to talk to his family about it and explain why he said what he did.

 Realistically, they may not know the extent of what happened with the dog or may not understand the correlation.